asmariyaz23/operonVisualization/README.md

 # operonVisualization

-Evolution of gene blocks in proteobacteria can be described by a small set of events: insertions, deletions adn duplications.
-The figures so generated with thiscode will help understand the evolutionary rate.
+Evolution of gene blocks in proteobacteria can be described by a small set of events: insertions, deletions and duplications.
+The figures generated will help understand the evolutionary rate.

 This program requires the following inputs:

 1) Genome block information files.

 2) A csv file mapping accession numbers to corresponding organism names.